Center for Career Development

 Counseling and Psychological Services (CPS) provides a full spectrum of mental health care and outreach services for students (and their eligible dependents) so that they may fulfill their learning goals and developmental aspirations.
 Such care and services are offered to our diverse community in a responsive, welcoming, and confidential setting.
 CPS clinicians provide support, facilitate growth and creative expression, help identify and solve problems, and enhance academic and athletic accomplishment through the alleviation of psychological and emotional distress and the development of greater self-understanding.
 In so doing, CPS supports the University's goal of creating conditions that promote intellectual curiosity, active citizenship, ethical leadership, and respect for differences.

 CPS offers a range of confidential, time-sensitive psychological and psychiatric services that attempt to balance the unique needs of individual students with the broader demands of a diverse campus community.
 Service offerings include psychological evaluations; short-term psychotherapy and referrals; psychopharmacological assessment and medication follow-up; on-call services; campus psychoeducation and community consultation; and urgent care assessment and intervention.
 In addition to direct clinical services, CPS also seeks to promote mental health and well-being through outreach activities, partnerships, and consultations with faculty, staff, parents, and many campus agencies.
-CPS is part of University Health Services (UHS) and is located on the third floor of McCosh Health Center, (609) 258-3285.
-More information is available at the CPS website and on the CPS facebook page.
+CPS is part of University Health Services (UHS) and is located on the third floor of McCosh Health Center, (609) 258-3141.
+More information is available at the CPS website.

 Davis International Center